 The main symptoms of Parkinson's disease are usually stiffness, shaking (tremor), and slowness of movement.
-Other symptoms (listed below) may also develop.
+People with Parkinson's may also develop other symptoms (listed below).
 Symptoms typically become gradually worse over time.
 Treatment often provides good relief of symptoms for several years.

-The brain cells and nerves affected in PD normally help to produce smooth, co-ordinated movements of muscles.
-Therefore, three common PD symptoms that gradually develop are:
+The brain cells and nerves affected in Parkinson's disease (PD) normally help to produce smooth, co-ordinated movements of muscles.
+When this system goes wrong, movement disorders (motor symptoms) occur.
+Three common PD symptoms that gradually develop are:

 - Slowness of movement (bradykinesia).
 For example, it may become more of an effort to walk or to get up out of a chair.
 When this first develops you may mistake it as just 'getting on in years'.
 The diagnosis of PD may not become apparent unless other symptoms occur.
 In time, a typical walking pattern often develops.
 This is a 'shuffling' walk with some difficulty in starting, stopping and turning easily.

 - Stiffness of muscles (rigidity) and muscles may feel more tense.
 Also, your arms do not tend to swing as much when you walk.

 - Shaking (tremor) is common, but does not always occur.
 It typically affects the fingers, thumbs, hands and arms but can affect other parts of the body.
 It is most noticeable when you are resting.
 It may become worse when you are anxious or emotional.
 It tends to become less when you use your hand to do something such as picking up an object.